skImranSabuj/react-simple-site-alphabate-language-care/README.md

 ### About Us

-Here we see all about the site
+In this section we see all about the site